Spinal neuron growth cones

 This innovative approach will likely allow for rational designs of vascular regenerative therapy against Alzheimer's disease.

-- Amyotrophic lateral sclerosis (ALS).
-Our team is testing a cell-based therapy for ALS.
+- Amyotrophic lateral sclerosis.
+Our team is testing a cell-based therapy for amyotrophic lateral sclerosis (ALS).
 Still in its early stages, this research uses adipose-derived mesenchymal stem cells from the patient's own body.
 These cells are modified in the laboratory and delivered back into the patient's nervous system to promote neuron regeneration.

-Multiple sclerosis (MS).
-While we understand much about the damage that happens to nerves and myelin (insulating sheath) during MS and how the immune system causes this damage, the exact reasons for the immune system attack are very poorly understood.
+Multiple sclerosis.
+While we understand much about the damage that happens to nerves and myelin (insulating sheath) during multiple sclerosis (MS) and how the immune system causes this damage, the exact reasons for the immune system attack are very poorly understood.
 The lack of understanding of the exact cause of MS is a challenge for the development of effective therapies, and Mayo Clinic laboratories are working to better understand this disease.

 Protecting nerves and myelin from damage, or repairing myelin after it's been damaged, also holds potential for the treatment of MS. Injury to nerves and myelin can be severe in MS and is the major cause of functional impairments.
 However, spontaneous repair of this damage is sometimes observed in MS patients.
 We are actively engaged in developing therapies designed to stimulate this repair and thereby promote recovery of lost function.